divyanshraiswal/basic_flask_app/README.md

 ﻿# basic_flask_app

-## There is also a docker file for runnignthe app
+## There is also a docker file for running the appliaction